logo

 Hawkes Bay Earthquake 1931, Emergency Flights

 On 3 February 1931 there was a devastating earthquake in the Hawkes Bay area killing 161 people in Napier, 93 in Hastings and 2 in Wairoa.
-As the road had been badly damaged, special emergency flights took place between Gisborne and Hastings, between Hastings and Feilding and Hastings to Auckland in which mail was carried [1].
+As the road had been badly damaged, special emergency flights took place to carry emergency medical supplies although mail was also carried.
+Mail was carried between Wellington and Hastings, Gisborne and Hastings, between Hastings and Feilding and Hastings to Auckland [1].

 From Earthquake Area